-(immediate vs. delayed report), institution will provide complainant with access to medical care; Institution will assess immediate safety needs of complainant; Institution will assist complainant with contacting local police if complainant requests AND complainant provided with contact information for local police department; Institution will provide written information to complainant on how to preserve evidence; Institution will provide complainant with referrals to on and off campus mental health providers; Institution will assess need to implement interim or long-term protective measures, such as implement interim or long-term
+2. 3.
+(Immediate vs. delayed report), institution will provide complainant with access to medical care; Institution will assess immediate safety needs of complainant; Institution will assist complainant with contacting local police if complainant requests AND complainant provided with contact information for local police are adjudicated by the institution's Sexual Misconduct and Civil Rights Grievance and Investigation Procedures using the preponderance of the evidence standard.
+4. department; Institution will provide written information to complainant on how 5. to preserve evidence; Institution will provide complainant with referrals to on and off campus mental health providers; 6.
+Institution will assess need to implement interim or long-term protective measures, such as housing changes, change in class schedule, "No Contact" directive housing changes, change in class

 7. Institution will provide a "No

 trespass" (PNG) directive to

 accused party if deemed

 appropriate;

 8. Institution will provide written

 instructions on how to apply for

 Protective Order;

 9. Institution will provide student

 victims with financial aid related

 services;

-10 Institution will provide a copy of the
+1( ).
+Institution will provide a copy of the

-- Sexual Misconduct and Civil Rights
+Sexual Misconduct and Civil Rights

 Grievance and Investigation

 Procedures to complainant and

 inform the complainant and

 respondent and inform both parties

 of the timeframes for inquiry,

 investigation and resolution;

-11. Institution will inform the
+1 .
+Institution will inform the

 complainant of the outcome of the

 investigation, whether or not the

 accused will be administratively

 charged and what the outcome of

 the hearing;

-12 Institution will enforce the anti-
+1: 2.
+Institution will enforce the anti-

 retaliation policy and take

 immediate and separate action

 against parties that retaliate against

 a person for complaining of sex-

 based discrimination or for assisting

 in the investigation

-I ·